Gottox/sqsh-tools/src/README.md

 ### [archive](./archive)

 This directory contains the general sqsh archive handling.
-It contains functionality to open/instantiate and close squashfs images
+It contains functionality to open/instantiate and close squashfs images.

 ### [compression](./compression)

-This directory contains the glue code to the different compression algorithms as well as buffer and cache handling for decompressed data
+This directory contains the glue code to the different compression algorithms as well as buffer and cache handling for decompressed data.

 ### [context](./context)